kulics/koral/book-en/protocol-type.md

 # Protocol Type
+In reality, we often use the protocol to specify some specific rules, so that people or things can do things according to the expected rules.
+We often need to do this in programming languages as well.
+This feature is the protocol.

-The protocol defines the methods and properties necessary to implement a particular feature.
+The protocol specifies the methods and properties necessary to implement a particular feature, allowing the package to comply.

-Arbitrary packages that fulfill all the protocol requirements can be considered as including this protocol.
+Our package can introduce the protocol we need, just like signing an protocol, and then declare all the properties required by the protocol, so that we think the package signed the protocol.
 ## Definition
 We only need to use the symbol `&` to define a protocol.